nmccrory/ops-docs/lets_encrypt.md

   - www.careincommon.com
   url: https://www.careincommon.com
 ```

 Then run update on the production-SITENAME jenkins job.
-The certificate willl automatically be applied for and added to the renewal scheduler.
+The certificate willl automatically be applied for and added to the acmetool certificate renewal scheduler.